apache/incubator-taverna-common-activities/taverna-cwl-activity-ui/Readme.md

 <snippet>
   <content>
 # Taverna-CWL-Activity-UI Plugin
-This module contains the UI plugin implementaion of the [Common Workflow Language(CWL)](http://www.commonwl.org/).
+This module contains the UI plugin implementation of the [Common Workflow Language(CWL)](http://www.commonwl.org/).
 The basic functionality of this plugin is to find the CWL tool in the given directory and extract configuration information from the tools.

 ##Implementation Approach